Table of Contents

 - Actively involving business leaders in goal setting, solution design, development, and implementation is most effective in garnering joint ownership, support, and active participation in solid and successful goals.
 Their engagement helps drive fuller resourcing and attention within their organizations.

-- Engaging peer functions as partners in goal setting and implementation provides more comprehensive solution design and credibility for transformation efforts.
+- Engaging peer functions as partners in goal setting and implementation provides a more comprehensive solution design and credibility for transformation efforts.
 For example, collaborating with IT for digital transformations, Purchasing or Procurement for employing contractors and temporary workers, and Finance for initiative budgeting, projections, and business impact analysis.

 - Monitoring and adjusting goals and approaches continuously to manage their effectiveness and ongoing relevance to the business.
 This supports building a culture of agility in HR that is responsive to changing needs and relative levels of success.
 It involves regularly reviewing HR initiatives' effectiveness and making adjustments based on performance data—of the initiative’s efficiency and effectiveness and the business impact it is designed to create.